Do We Need Subsidiarity in Software?: Discussion

 \subsubsection{Improving Chat Applications}

-Chat applications were the only software type where our participants unanimously wanted user-level control for personal usage.
-Yet, neither of the chat applications we considered offered user-level control, and Slack was the most egregious across all software types in contacting advertising platforms.
-Furthermore, one of the themes for why participants wanted privacy in chat applications (as well as email and social media) was because of an \textit{expectation of privacy because of the design and purpose of the application}.
+Chat applications were the only software type where our participants unanimously found user-level control necessary for personal usage.
+Yet, neither of the chat applications we considered offered user-level control, and Slack was the most egregious across all software types in contacting advertisers.
+Furthermore, one of the themes for why participants found privacy necessary in chat applications was because of an \textit{expectation of privacy because of the design and purpose of the application}.
 In other words, because chat applications make the user think they are having a private conversation, there is a greater expectation of privacy in comparison to applications like search engines.
-While some chat platforms not included in our study may likely offer a user-level of control (for example Telegram, especially with its strictest privacy controls), our interview results indicate that it is unacceptable that \textit{any} chat application would not have strong protections over user privacy.
-Chat applications should be better designed to protect user privacy by default, following design guidelines such as \textit{Privacy by Design}~\cite{cavoukian2009privacy}, or at the very least require informed consent or have greater transparency if user data will be collected.
-An element of this transparency --- for all platforms, not just chat applications --- is related to the platform's design.
-Platforms designed in ways that make users think they are private should not collect data unexpectedly, and conversely, platforms that will collect data should be designed in ways that give the user this expectation.
+While some chat platforms not included in our study may offer user-level control (for example Telegram, especially with its strictest privacy controls), our interview results indicate that it is unacceptable that \textit{any} chat application would not have strong protections over user privacy.
+Especially given that a majority of users have negative feelings towards data tracking but don't take any steps to minimize tracking themselves~\cite{coopamootoo2022feel}, chat applications should be better designed to protect user privacy by default.
+This could be achieved by following design guidelines such as \textit{Privacy by Design}~\cite{cavoukian2009privacy} or requiring informed consent.
+In light of prior findings that users make different choices with their data when offered greater transparency~\cite{liccardi2014no, van2017better}, a platform's interface design can help achieve such transparency.
+Platforms designed in ways that make users think they are private (such as chat interfaces) should not collect data unexpectedly, and conversely, platforms that will collect data should be designed in ways that give the user this expectation.